-In the evening, Mars is in the northeast and Jupiter in the southeast.
-Jupiter is located in the southwest and Saturn in the southeast at midnight.
-Mercury and Venus can be seen in the east, Saturn in the southwest, Uranus in the east, and Neptune in the southeast at dawn.
+In the evening, Mercury, Venus, and Mars are in the west.
+Jupiter and Saturn can be found in the southeast and Uranus and Neptune in the east at dawn.

 For more on the planets and how to locate them, browse http://www.nakedeyeplanets.com/

-A wealth of information on solar system celestial bodies is posted at http://nineplanets.org/
+A wealth of current information on solar system celestial bodies is posted at http://www.curtrenz.com/astronomy.html and http://nineplanets.org/

-A free star map for May can be downloaded at http://www.skymaps.com/downloads.html and http://www.telescope.com/content.jsp?pa ...
+Free star maps for May can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?p ...
 Star-Chart

 Information pertaining to observing some of the more prominent Messier galaxies can be found at http://www.cloudynights.com/topic/35829 ... tronomers/